sarbbottam/custom-drop-down/README.md

 * There are issues in auto formatting when being edited in between
 * <del> Demo of other custom drop downs </del>
 * Refactor the SCSS
-* Might of scope to refcator the core code.
+* Might have scope to refcator the core code.
 * <del> Lazy load css reated to custom drop down only when the module loads </del>

 #### Please log any issues found.